jeremyosborne/confetti-pigs-in-space/README.txt

 * Improve the package.json file to be more correct and useful.
 * Build a Heading class.
 * Add a heading instance to the targets.
-* TODO: Have the targets fly in from random locations around the world.
+* Have the targets fly in from random locations around the world.